BackgroundInterview Date:June 2018

 What kind of weekend activities or nightlife do you like to participate in?

 There’s a bar in town which is like a 10-15-minute walk away which is not bad, and there are a lot of formals and mixers on the weekends.
-You can rent out common rooms and have a formal with men’s soccer and women’s soccer, or you could do something with your club and you can have alcohol there.
+You can rent out common rooms and have a formal with a men’s team and women’s team, or you could do something with your club and you can have alcohol there.

 Can you describe a typical night going out at Amherst?